-Looking to make a deal on a short sale?
+Want to buy a short sale?

-Are short sales good deals?
+Are short sales bargains?

-- Always do your homework before making any offers.
-Using an experienced real estate professional from Future Home Realty to help you research a property can help you make knowledgeable decisions.
-We can help learn to whom the property is titled, the amount owed to the lender, and whether or not a foreclosure notice has been filed.
-Finding this info can help you make a decision about how much to offer.
+- Always do your research before making any offers.
+Using a qualified REALTOR® from Future Home Realty to help you research a property can help you make knowledgeable decisions.
+We can help reveal to whom the property is titled, how much is owed to the lender, and whether or not a foreclosure notice has been filed.
+Acquiring this data can help you determine how much to offer.